Areas of Expertise:

 Pediatric optic nerve disorders, Pediatric pseudotumor cerebri, Vision testing in children with neurofibromatosis and optic pathway gliomas, Pediatric neuro-ophthalmology

-Dr. Liu is the only pediatric neuro-ophthalmologist at The Children's Hospital of Philadelphia.
+Dr. Liu is the only pediatric neuro-ophthalmologist at The Children's Hospital of Philadelphia (CHOP.
 His practice bridges the fields of ophthalmology and neurology through diagnosis and management of patients with neurological disorders that affect vision and eye movements.
 Dr. Liu also treats patients with poorly-defined visual symptoms, many of which remain unresolved despite previous ophthalmic and neurologic evaluations.
-Dr. Liu's patients seek evaluation and treatment for:

 - Education and Training